AdobeDocs/workfront.en/help/workfront-proof/wp-mobile/tips-tricks-and-troubleshooting/tips-tricks-troubleshooting-wp-mobile.md

 description: This section contains the following articles:
 ---

-# Tips, tricks, and troubleshooting for the `Workfront Proof` mobile app
+# Tips, tricks, and troubleshooting for the Workfront Proof mobile app

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 This section contains the following articles: